corywalker/selenium-crawler/README.md

 Selenium-crawler is still in a very early testing stage.
 You might not even call it that.
 I still need to test with a variety of different Selenium test cases to make sure my parsing is robust enough.
-Before I work on that, however, I plan to write a wrapper that will take a simple link and automatically route it through the right site handler based on the URL.